FDA bans Red Dye No. 3

 Episodes of forgetfulness can strike at any age — with the most common causes being stress or depression.

 “Stress can take a toll on our minds,” says Dr. Hoefer.
-“It distracts us, and triggers momentary memory problems.
+“It distracts us and triggers momentary memory problems.
 Depression can also affect our memory, disconnecting us with our surroundings and dulling our concentration and awareness.”

-Engaging in aerobic exercise
+Engage in aerobic exercise.

-Staying hydrated throughout the day
+Stay hydrated throughout the day.

-Avoiding alcohol and drugs
+Avoid alcohol and drugs.

-Eating a balanced diet
+Eat a balanced diet.

 For older adults, preserving memory function becomes more and more important as the years pass.
 According to Dr. Hoefer, many retirees see a decline in memory simply because they spend more time at home, disengaging with social interactions that are vital to cognitive health.

-“It’s artificial that we tell people to retire at 65,” he says.
-“Retire from your job, yes, but don’t turn your brain off.
-Have a purpose when you wake up.
-I know it’s a trend for seniors to do crossword puzzles or play word games to stay ‘sharp,’ but really it’s the interaction that matters.
-So read books, but then discuss those books with friends or an organized book club.”
+"I know it’s a trend for seniors to do crossword puzzles or play word games to stay ‘sharp,’ but, really, it’s the interaction that matters," Dr. Hoefer says.
+"So, read books but then discuss those books with friends or an organized book club.
+Have a purpose when you wake up.”

 Medication and memory loss

-Medications as a memory impairment is a topic Dr. Hoefer wishes more of his patients would pay close attention to.
-“Many people don’t realize how some medications can affect the brain.
-The worst part is that once the brain is impacted by medications, or medication combinations, there is no reversal.”
+“Many people don’t realize how some medications can affect the brain," he says.
+"The worst part is that once the brain is impacted by medications, or medication combinations, there is no reversal.”

 Dr. Hoefer points out that any meds with psychoactive properties can be a problem, causing permanent cognitive damage if taken long enough.
 Some of these include antihistamines, gastrointestinal antispasmodics, muscle relaxers, antidepressants, antipsychotics and bladder incontinence medications.

-“Obviously, medications are important when treating certain conditions.
-But there needs to be a balance.
-A patient may need a heart drug for proper heart function, but perhaps that means forgoing certain surgeries that require anesthesia.
-If you’re 85 and already have memory issues, weighing the risks and benefits of treatments should always include impact on the brain.”
+“Obviously, medications are important when treating certain conditions, but there needs to be a balance," says Dr. Hoefer.
+"If you’re 85 and already have memory issues, weighing the risks and benefits of treatments should always include impact on the brain.”

 Identifying dementia

 “Mild cognitive impairment is normal, but if memory problems are interfering with a patient’s ability to act appropriately, it’s time to get evaluated by a primary care physician,” Dr. Hoefer says.
-Some ways to identify early onset dementia include:

 Forgetting to pay bills